exratione/lambda-complex/README.md

 For deployment to work, suitable AWS credentials for the account specified in the configuration file must be present.
-The credentials must at a minimum allow interaction with CloudFormation stacks, Lambda functions, SQS queues, and roles.
+The credentials must at a minimum allow full interaction with CloudFormation stacks, the S3 bucket and key prefix specified in configuration, CloudWatch logs, Lambda functions, SQS queues, and roles.

 To make credentials available for Lambda Complex, either create a credentials